Skip to main content

 Prerequisites

-• Select the Integrations tab
+• Select the Integration tab

 • The SurePath AI Root CA Certificate is available in the File Downloads section